Geodesics in Jet Space: Inverting polynomials near infinity

 \section{Inverting polynomials near infinity}

-In getting rid of points $(a,b)$ near Leg 2 and with $b<0$ we used an estimate for the solution to a real polynomial equation $p(x) = y$ for $y= 1/\eps$ very large.
+In getting rid of points $(a,b)$ near Leg 2 having $b<0$ we used an estimate for the solution to a real polynomial equation $p(x) = w$ for $w= 1/\eps$ very large.
 See equation (\ref{eq: root asymptotics}).
 Here we derive that estimate.

 Write